alysivji/notes/software-engineering/clean_code.md

 ## Chapter 2: Meaningful Names

-> Hardest thing about choosing good nmaes is that it requires good descriptive skills and a shared cultural background
+> Hardest thing about choosing good names is that it requires good descriptive skills and a shared cultural background

 - Use intention revealing names
     - choosing good names takes time but saves more than it takes